 New Leaf is a weekly training project for adult students with learning disabilities interested in growing and tending their own plot.
 Students learn horticultural skills and choose what they grow throughout the year, taking their produce home to their families.

-We’re recruiting for volunteers interested in enabling our adult students to learn new gardening skills, to grow produce on their own plots and have fun!
-We’re looking for a regular weekly commitment on Tuesday, Wednesday and/or Thursday from 10am-3pm.
+Volunteers will enable our adult students to learn new gardening skills, to grow produce on their own plots and have fun!
+Volunteers need to give a regular weekly commitment on Tuesday, Wednesday and/or Thursday from 10am-3pm.

 Cow Pat is a weekly training project for adult students with learning disabilities interested in working with the Farm’s animals.
 Students learn skills in animal husbandry, including feeding, animal care, grooming, incubation, birthing and mucking out.
 The project supports four long-term students, led by a member of staff and support workers.

-We’re recruiting for volunteers interested in enabling our adult students to care for our animals and have fun!
-We’re looking for a regular weekly commitment on a Monday from 10am-3pm.
+Volunteers enable our adult students to care for our animals and have fun!
+Volunteers give a regular weekly commitment on a Monday from 10am-3pm.

 Farm Produce is a training project for adult students with learning disabilities interested in using the produce from the Farm in cooking and craft work.
 Students use eggs to bake, plants from the dye garden to dye materials and bees wax to roll candles.
 Farm Produce runs from 10am-3pm on Wednesday and Thursday.